1. Familiarize yourself with sabbatical policies and procedures in the

-Faculty planning research with human subjects
+Faculty planning research that involves human subjects

 Faculty involved in the planning of research that involves human subjects in any way, from interviews or questionnaires to medical procedures with living persons or bodily substances, must submit a research proposal to the current chair of the Institutional Review Board (IRB).
 The board is mandated by governmental agencies to review and approve research with human subjects using one of the following processes:

 As a small board which meets regularly, the IRB is committed to facilitate the advancement of faculty research programs as quickly and easily as possible.
 Applicants must have applied for IRB approval by October 1 and must certify IRB approval before receiving a sabbatical.
 Please consult the IRB page for further instructions if your research involves human subjects.